 - The first way is for trees to change their membrane to become more pliable resulting in water migration out of cells and into the space separating those cells.
 The water taking up this space presses against the cell walls but is offset as cells in colder temperatures decrease in size and take up far less space.
 As most know water expands when it reaches its freezing point, hence why the cells choose to extract their water, so they do not burst during the cold of winter.
 Tree freeze does not occur while using this first way to combat winters brute.

-- The second way a tree combats the winter cold is through a sweeting process.
-In autumn a tree begins converting starch to sugars, in Wisconsin we are more than familiar with this process considering our large selection of sugar maples.
+- The second way a tree combats the winter cold is through a sweating process.
+In autumn a tree begins converting starch to sugars, in Wisconsin, we are more than familiar with this process considering our large selection of sugar maples.
 Sugar acts as a sort of antifreeze against the cold weather.
-The fluid residing in the living cells concentrates with the sugars causing a lower freezing point within the cell itself.
+The fluid residing in the living cells concentrates on the sugars causing a lower freezing point within the cell itself.
 This makes the fluid floating between the living cells to freeze only squeezing and not bursting the living cells due to their increased pliable nature in winter.

 - The last way in which trees can combat the winter cold results in the liquid cell becoming viscous so they are solid.
 This type of solid nature mimics that of silica in the supercooled glass.
 This type of combat can only take place if the first two ways occur allowing for the supercooled contents of the living cells to avoid completely crystallization.